 Taking this supplement will improve your hair, skin, and nails.
 Promoting hair strength and growth from the inside out is by far the best way to get thicker hair on your head, eyebrows, and eyelashes.
 All you have to do is take it once or twice a day as directed and you should start seeing results over time.
 As long as you are diligent, this will make a huge difference in the long run.

-- HIGHEST QUALITY FORMULA: Best ingredients available.
-Made in USA at FDA cGMP...
+- Highest Quality Formula: Best ingredients available.
+Manufactured at cGMP...

 Most people don’t know it, but castor oil has a ton of benefits.
 I won’t get into all the different uses for castor oil, but this is one you will be interested in.
 Castor oil promotes hair growth from the roots.
 It strengthens the hair when applied topically.
 All you have to do is rub some of the oil on your poor little tadpole eyebrows before bed every night.
 Don’t pluck for a few weeks.
 Before you know it, all those little baby hairs will start getting thicker and stronger.
 This magical product will help you achieve thicker eyebrows and eyelashes!